 Factors Affecting Response

-A number of factors affect the response, including genetic make-up, plane of nutrition, and the sex and age of the animal.
+A number of factors affect the response to growth-promoting implants, including genetic makeup, plane of nutrition, and the sex and age of the animal.

 Prior implantation does not affect the response to the next implantation.
-Also, once the implant effect has ceased, the rate of gain reverts to the rate that was obtained before implantation, assuming the level of feeding has not changed.
+Also, once the implant effect has ceased, the rate of gain reverts to the rate that would be expected in nonimplanted animals, assuming the level of feeding is the same.
 Also, extra weight induced by implants in early life is transferred through to extra carcass weight at slaughter.

-Last full review/revision March 2012 by Christopher D. Reinhardt, MS, PhD
+Last full review/revision December 2013 by Christopher D. Reinhardt, BS, MS, PhD